zenml-io/blog.zenml.io/_posts/2022-02-15-aggregating-kpis.md

 custom bots very simply, by providing a REST endpoint that messages can be posted to, which the bot then sends to the desired Discord channel (including supporting basic markup for rich formatting).
-To coincide with our bi-weekly sprint reviews and just to kick off the week, Monday’s run posts a message looking like this:
+To coincide with our bi-weekly sprint reviews and just to kick off the week, Monday's run posts a message looking like this:

 ![Weekly Discord message](/assets/posts/aggregating-kpis/discord-hook.png)

-This includes looking back to the historic data in notion from 14 days ago and comparing how the metrics have shrunk or (hopefully!) grown compared to the last sprint.
+This includes looking back to the historic data in Notion from 14 days ago and comparing how the metrics have shrunk or (hopefully!) grown compared to the last sprint.

 #### Deployment

-At the end of the day, all of this reading, collecting, and writing is fine, but we don’t want to have to manually execute it from a terminal on our local machines.
-Instead, we deploy the bot to the cloud, using [Google Cloud Functions](https://cloud.google.com/functions), which let you run (more or less) arbitrary python code in a serverless manner, without having to allocate machines and only paying for the time you use to execute.
+At the end of the day, all of this reading, collecting, and writing is fine, but we don't want to have to manually execute it from a terminal on our local machines.
+Instead, we deploy the bot to the cloud, using [Google Cloud Functions](https://cloud.google.com/functions), which let you run (more or less) arbitrary Python code in a serverless manner, without having to allocate machines and only paying for the time you use to execute.
 To control when this function is executed, an event trigger must be specified, in our case, this is the cloud-based asynchronous communication tool